 - Go to myfreetaxes.com, getyourrefund.org or call 2-1-1 Social Services Directory Line and ask where the nearest VITA is located.
-Visit the website to learn more about the assistance available or visit irs.gov/Individuals/Free-Tax-Return-Preparation-for-You-by-Volunteers to find a VITA site near you and complete the Finding aVITA Site handout. - 2.
-Visit myfreetaxes.com to see if you qualify to use online free self-tax preparation tools and if this may be a viable option for you. - 3.
-Visit the REI Network website (nationaldisabilityinstitute.org/capacity- building/partnerships) to learn more about the REI Network.
-Be ready to talk about one thing you learned from the website. - 4.
+Visit the website to learn more about the assistance available or visit irs.gov/Individuals/Free-Tax Return-Preparation-for-You-by-Volunteers to find a VITA site near you and complete the Finding aVITA Site handout. - 2.
+Visit myfreetaxes.com to see if you qualify to use online free self-tax preparation tools and if this may be a viable option for you. - Visit National Disability Institute to see resources, information and webinars to help increase Volunteer Income Tax Assistance (VITA) awareness and to build the capacity of tax coalitions to better serve taxpayers with disabilities. nationaldisabilityinstitute.org/financial-wellness/taxes/disabilities Be ready to talk about one thing you learned from the website. - 4.
 Visit the FDIC Money Smart curriculum modules on "Credit Reports and Scores" and "Using Credit Cards."